-As of September 30, 2011, the Company had outstanding a letter of credit collateralized by a certificate of deposit of \$1,140 to the benefit of the landlord of the Company's former office lease.
-This amount was classified as short-term restricted cash as of September 30, 2011.
-On December 2, 2011, the landlord released the letter of credit to the Company.
-As of September 30, 2011 and 2012 and December 31, 2012 (unaudited), the Company had outstanding a letter of credit collateralized by a money market account of \$436 to the benefit of the landlord of the Company's current office lease.
-This amount was classified as long-term restricted cash as of September 30, 2011 and 2012 and December 31, 2012 (unaudited).
+As of September 30, 2013 and 2012, the Company had outstanding a letter of credit collateralized by a money market account of \$436 to the benefit of the landlord of the Company's current office lease.
+This amount was classified as long-term restricted cash as of September 30, 2013 and 2012.